Leonardo-Notargiacomo/SkyVoyage/analysis/TestCases.md

 **Scenario**:

-1. Actor navigates to the pricing section.
+1. Actor navigates to the sales manager section.
 2. System displays the current price per kilometre.
-3. Actor selects the option to set a new price per kilometre.
-4. System prompts the Actor to enter the new price per kilometre.
+3. System prompts the Actor to enter the new price per kilometre.
-5. Actor enters the new price (e.g., "0.15").
+4. Actor enters the new price (e.g., "0.15").
-6. System validates the entered price:
+5. System validates the entered price:
    - Checks if the price is a valid number
-   - Confirms the price is within the acceptable range (e.g., €0.10 - €0.25)
+   - Confirms the price is within the acceptable range (e.g., larger than €0.01)
-7. Actor submits the form.
+6. Actor submits the price.
-8. System updates the price per kilometre in the system.
+7. System updates the price per kilometre in the system.
-9. Test checks if the price was updated successfully by querying the system for the new price.
+8. Test checks if the price was updated successfully by querying the system for the new price.
-10. Actor receives a confirmation message: "Price per kilometre has been updated successfully."
+9. Actor receives a confirmation message: "Price per kilometre has been updated successfully."

 **Result**:

 - Actor successfully sets a new price per kilometre.
 - The new price is saved and used for future calculations.

-**Exceptions**:

-- **6a.** If the entered price is invalid (e.g., non-numeric or out of range), the system displays an error message and prompts the actor to enter a valid price.
-- **8a.** If the system encounters an unexpected error, it displays an error message.

 ---

 **Name**: testSetPriceInvalid